Introduction to YAML, starting with what's the difference between it and JSON?

 summary

-This time, I wrote an introductory article about YAML, mixing in some little tips.
+This time, I wrote an introductory article about YAML, including some fun facts.
 What did you think?

-I'm sure there are some people who thought YAML was difficult and avoided it because they didn't know that there are actually only three basic data types.
+I think there are some people who thought YAML was difficult, and others who avoided it because they didn't know that there are actually only three basic data types.

-There are several built-in scalar data types, and although they all appear to be strings, you can see that YAML properly distinguishes between each data type.
+Scalar types have several built-in data types, and while they all look like strings, you've probably realized that YAML distinguishes between them properly.
 Regarding

-strings, there are several convenient ways to express multi-line strings, so it's best to look at examples and use the expression that suits you best.
+strings, there are several convenient ways to represent multi-line strings, so you'll want to use the appropriate method for each situation by looking at the examples.

 You can freely express data structures using maps, sequences, and a combination of them called ordered maps (I need a better name for this), and if you can create clear data definitions, you're sure to end up with code that's easy to maintain